minou65/NMEA2000-DS1820/readme.md

 - 130310, // Environmental Parameters - DEPRECATED
 - 130312, // Temperature - DEPRECATED
 - 130316, // Temperature, Extended Range

+The device is also capable of sending alerts.
+In this case these PGN's are used
+- 126983, // Alert
+- 126984, // Alert response
+- 126985, // Alert text

 ## Librarys <a name="libs"></a>